The Challenges of Step-Parenting

 Humility

 Humility is vital when parenting in a blended family.
-Reminding yourself that there is always room for growth in your parenting will allow you to have civil conversations with your co parent(s).
-If you find yourself frustrated with a behavior of a coparent, approach the conversation with humility.
-This will allow the conversation to remain productive as well as help keep defenses low.
+Reminding yourself that there is always room for growth in your parenting will allow you to have civil conversations with your co-parent(s).
+If you find yourself frustrated with a behaviour of a coparent, approach the conversation with humility.
+This will allow the conversation to remain productive as well as help keep defences low.

 Related reading: